lasy/lasy.github.io/_pages/about.md

   - /about.html
 ---

-> ✨ NEWS ✨
+> ✨ Hiring! ✨
 Hi there!
 We're hiring a post-doc to work on the statistical integration of multi-omic data generated in the context of an interventional study aiming to restore a healthy vaginal microbiota.
 Find all the info [here](/posts/2024/01/FRESH-Lactin-V-postdoc).
+Looking forward to working with you 🤗 🤝

 Hello and Welcome!